pablorutschmann/3DPopSynthesis/CodeBase/README.md

 keeping track of the satellites and their collisions are: `satellite_list.txt`, `collisions.txt` and `lost_satellites.txt`.
 For every snapshot a directory with the files `satellites.txt`, `disk.txt` and `parameters.txt` is created.
-Finally, a folder called `restart` is used as backup in the case the simulation crashes. `restart` is exactly like a snapshot but without the column names in the files.
+Finally, a folder called `restart` is used as backup in the case the simulation crashes. `restart` looks exactly like a snapshot but without the column names in the files.
+All output files consist of rows for each entry.
+The values per row are `space` or `tab` separated.

 #### `satellite_list.txt`

 - `#ID`: Index of the body
 - `init_time`: Time of initialization
 - `Type`: Type of object (1: Embryo, 0: Planetesimal)